WebAssembly/component-model/design/mvp/CanonicalABI.md

     flat_ft = flatten_functype(opts, ft, 'lift')
     assert(types_match_values(flat_ft.params, flat_args))
 ```
-Each call starts by immediately checking for unexpected reentrance using
+Each lifted function call starts by immediately trapping on possible recursive
-`Task.trap_if_on_the_stack`.
+reentrance (as defined by `call_might_be_recursive` above).

 The `thread_func` is immediately called from a new `Thread` created and resumed
-at the end of `canon_lift` and so control flow proceeds directly from the
+at the end of `canon_lift` and so control flow proceeds directly to the `enter`.
-`trap_if_on_stack` to the `enter`. `Task.enter` (defined above) suspends the
+`Task.enter` (defined above) suspends the newly-created `Thread` if there is
-newly-created `Thread` if there is backpressure until the backpressure is
+backpressure until the backpressure is resolved.
+If the caller cancels the new
-resolved.
-If the caller cancels the new `Task` while the `Task` is still
+`Task` while the `Task` is still waiting to `enter`, the call is aborted before
-waiting to `enter`, the call is aborted before the arguments are lowered (which
+the arguments are lowered (which means that owned-handle arguments are not
-means that owned-handle arguments are not transferred).
+transferred).

 Once the backpressure gate is cleared, the `Thread` is added to the callee's
 component instance's table (storing the index for later retrieval by the